ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

 ## Running the playbook

-You can run the playbook using the included `Makefile` with the following commands:
+You can run the playbook using the following commands:

 ```bash
 # Run in "Check mode" to see changes before they are made